| ISRAEL'SEXPIRED

 inside the camp have either been flattened or rendered uninhabitable.
 They say there are

 about 5,000 people still inside the camp, surrounded by tanks and snipers.
+Several convoys of ambulances drove through the

 alleys of the camp this morning, a day after the Israeli Supreme Court rejected the